What is sibling groups foster care?

 Sibling relationships can provide a significant source of security and belonging throughout a child’s life.
 Siblings comfort and support each other to adjust to their new home, create familiarity in a new home, and develop safe and nurturing relationships.

 Keeping siblings together helps maintain family connections and culture and reduces the isolation of living in an unfamiliar environment.

 What are the typical ages and size of sibling groups?

 The number of children and ages of siblings in foster care vary, just like each family varies.
 Sibling groups range from two to three children, between the ages of 3 to 16 years old.

 Fostering siblings can vary according to your location and their needs.
 This can range from respite or short break care for one weekend a month, or short-term care to long-term foster care.

 What kind of support will I get if I become a foster carer to a sibling group?

 Our foster carers are never alone in their caring journey.
 It can be difficult to comprehend the experiences children bring with them, so it is important that carers feel supported and confident in their role.

 We provide carers with a range of learning opportunities suited to their level of experience and the needs of children in their care.

-Foster Carers receive a tax-free allowance to support the needs of children placed in their care.
+Carers receive a tax-free allowance to support the needs of children placed in their care.